alchemical-lich/alchemical-lich.github.io/_posts/2022-11-25-cairn-damage.md

 ## Goblin
 In terms of pure offense, both DCC and Cairn allow Fighters right from the start to put a lot of hurt on a single goblin.
 Fighters in DCC and Cairn can expect to kill a goblin within the first round.
 BX and 5e Fighters will need, in expectation, two rounds to get the job done.

 As the Fighter increases their level, we see fairly linear progression in terms of offense in BX, DCC, and 5e.
-Cairn remains flat in its damage output (by design).
+Cairn remains flat in its damage output (by design), but stays ahead of both BX and 5e throughout Levels 1-10.

 Notably, BX and 5e track fairly closely with each other.
 DCC Warriors become true killing machines at level 5 and outpace the deadliness of Cairn Fighters when facing a goblin.

 ![Expected Rounds To Kill A Goblin](http://theophrastus-b0mbastus.github.io/images/goblin_rounds.png)